Takahashi FS-78 Review

 Design and Build

-The FS-78 is the smallest in a line of F8 front-surface fluorite apochromats that also included four, five and six inch refractors: the FS-102, the FS-128 and the FS-152 respectively.
-As such, the FS-78 looks just like its larger cousins (a friend who owns an FS-128, just said “Ahhh”, the way you might about a cute kitten, when he saw it).
+The FS-78 looks just like its larger siblings (a friend who owns an FS-128, just said “Ahhh”, the way you might about a cute kitten, when he saw it).
 So, like the others, the FS-78 has a long, glossy white tube with a fixed dewshield and a blue lens ring.
 To cap it off is a cast “manhole cover” which slides into the dewshield with a perfect fit and which has a 50mm port for solar viewing.

-The focuser is a heavy duty rack and pinion unit with a single speed and long travel, with a single big tensioning knob on top.
-The FS-78 does differ in a few ways from the larger scopes in the range, though.
-For one thing it has a two inch focuser, not the 2.7 inch or 4 inch models found on the bigger scopes.
+The focuser is a heavy duty rack and pinion unit with a single speed and long travel, with a single big tensioning knob on top – typical of the FS series and Takahashis in general.
+However, the FS-78 has a 2-inch focuser, not the 2.7-inch or 4-inch models found on the bigger scopes.

-One sign of cost-cutting, on this the bottom of the FS range, is the silver focuser knobs.
-These are a Takahashi symbol and are usually heavy anodised metal, but in the FS78 they are cheap plastic imitations (I replaced them with FS-102 knobs).
-Thankfully, the focuser action is every bit as smooth and precise as on the bigger models and perfectly up to a DSLR or larger eyepiece.
+One sign of cost-cutting, on this the bottom of the FS range, are the focuser knobs.
+These are a Takahashi trademark (perhaps even literally) and are usually heavy anodised metal, but in the FS78 they are cheap plastic imitations.
+I replaced them with proper FS-102 knobs.

 The tube-ring is another typical Takahashi item.
-It has a very easy-to-use double-hinge design and includes both the standard pair of M6 bolt-holes for Tak’ mounts as well as a central ¼-20 thread.
-This thread is meant for photo tripods (optimistically I would have thought given the size of the FS-78), but is also useful for attaching plates and clamps.
+It has a very easy-to-use double-hinge design and is lined in thick snooker-beize-green felt.
+It has both the standard pair of 35mm-separated M8 bolt-holes for Tak’ mounts as well as a central ¼-20 thread.
+Takahashi make a narrow plate with matching M8 threads that fits Vixen/CG5 dovetails.
+The central thread is meant for photo tripods (optimistically I would have thought given the size of the FS-78).

 By way of comparison, I used a TV-76 (another 3” APO) mounted on a TeleVue Panoramic mount – a simple push-pull alt-az mount, a kind of Dobsonian for refractors.
 At low powers, the Panoramic is ideal for sweeping star fields, but at high powers it’s a pain.
 The alt-az mount requires constant pushing and jiggling to keep up with the Earth’s rotation; frequently you lose the object altogether and have to scan frantically or swap back to low power to get it back.